 Deadline: Space is limited; deadline to sign up is 16 December 2016

-Overview: This two-night excursion to Point Reyes National Seashore and North Marin County will take us north along Highway 1 with stops at Stinson Beach before arriving at the beautiful Marconi Conference Center on Tomales Bay for dinner.
-On Saturday morning following breakfast (included), we will tour the area stopping at various sites of interest including the Pt.
-Reyes Lighthouse where whales are often sighted, Cypress Grove in Marshall (Audubon Canyon Ranch), Inverness, Tomales State Park, and Abbot’s Lagoon.
-We should see a multitude of birds including surf scoters, bufflehead, black brant, ruddy ducks, grebes, shorebirds, and seabirds!
-We will return to the Marconi Center for dinner, staying overnight and departing after breakfast to arrive back at the Lodge at Tiburon by lunchtime on Sunday.
+Overview: This two-night excursion to Point Reyes National Seashore and west Marin County will take us north along Highway 1 with stops at Stinson Beach before arriving at the beautiful Marconi Conference Center on Tomales Bay for dinner (included).
+On Saturday morning, following breakfast (included), we will tour the area stopping at various sites of interest including Inverness, Tomales State Park, the Pt.
+Reyes Lighthouse where whales are often sighted, Cypress Grove in Marshall (Audubon Canyon Ranch), and Abbot’s Lagoon.
+We should see a multitude of birds including Surf Scoters, Bufflehead, Brant, Ruddy Ducks, grebes, shorebirds, and seabirds!
+We will return to the Marconi Center for dinner, staying overnight and depart after breakfast to arrive back at the Lodge at Tiburon by dinner time on Sunday.
 Our conference rate at the Lodge at Tiburon extends through Sunday night, so guests may choose to overnight before departing.

 Depart: Friday, 10 February 2017, 9 am, Lodge at Tiburon for Marconi Conference Center